Connect your Microsoft SQL Server source to Bigeye.

 GRANT VIEW DEFINITION ON SCHEMA :: dbo TO bigeye_read_only

-You can now use these credentials to connect Bigeye to your database with read-only permissions on only the tables you have specified.
+You can now use these credentials to connect Bigeye to your database with read-only permissions on only the specified tables.

-There are a couple of configurations you’ll need to make to use Bigeye with a local SQL Server:
+There are a couple of configurations you must define to use Bigeye with a local SQL Server:

 - Forward traffic from our external IP ( 188.8.131.52 ) on port 1433 to the internal IP address of your desktop computer.

 - Allow access to SQL Server via the Windows firewall.
-For more information, refer to Microsoft’s page about configuring the Windows firewall.
+For more information, see Configure the Windows Firewall to allow SQL Server access.

-Bigeye will now start loading and profiling your tables.
-It can take up to 24 hours for the profiling to complete and your autometrics/autothresholds to populate.
-You can now proceed to deploying autometrics in the Getting Started guide.
+After you've configured the source, Bigeye loads and profiles your tables.
+It can take up to 24 hours for the profiling to complete and your autometrics and autothresholds to populate.
+See how to deploy autometrics in the Getting Started guide.